Generative Drifting is Secretly Score Matching: a Spectral and Variational Perspective: Theoretical Consequences of the Identity

+For the Gaussian kernel, the effective linearized convolution kernel is the Gaussian kernel itself.
+For the exponential kernel, the same linearization yields an equation of the form in Theorem~\ref{thm:general_kernel_timescales}, but with the companion kernel $h_\tau(r) \propto\tau(r+\tau)e^{-r/\tau}$.

-The convergence timescale of mode $\xi$ is $\tau_\kappa(\xi)=1/\lambda_\kappa(\xi)=(c_\kappa|\xi|^2\hat\kappa(\xi))^{-1}$. \end{theorem} \begin{proof} See \ref{app:linearization} \end{proof} \begin{remark}[Landau damping analogy] In plasma physics, perturbations in a collisionless plasma decay via \emph{Landau damping}: frequency modes are damped at rates controlled by the medium's spectral properties \citep{villani2002review, mouhot2011landau}.
+\begin{remark}[Landau damping analogy] In plasma physics, perturbations in a collisionless plasma decay via \emph{Landau damping}: frequency modes are damped at rates controlled by the medium's spectral properties \citep{villani2002review, mouhot2011landau}.
 In generative drifting, the \emph{kernel} plays the role of the medium.
 The dispersion relation $\lambda_\kappa(\xi)\propto|\xi|^2\hat\kappa(\xi)$ is the precise analogue.
 To our knowledge, this identification has not appeared in prior work on generative models. \end{remark}

 Applying Theorem~\ref{thm:general_kernel_timescales} to the two kernels of interest makes the bottleneck explicit.

 \begin{corollary}[Gaussian vs.\ Laplacian convergence times] To reduce all Fourier modes up to $|k|=K_{\max}$ by a factor $1/\epsilon$: